The Evolution of Natural Language Models: Understanding Their Impact on AI

 Ongoing work focuses on:

-Improved reasoning and planning
+Enhanced reasoning and planning capabilities

 Safety, bias mitigation, and privacy-preserving techniques